 You’ve just finished a long shift of work, and you know you still have groceries to pick up and errands to run.
-By the time you make it home, carefully laundering your scrubs is the last thing on your mind.
+By the time you make it home, carefully laundering, and sterilizing your uniform is the last thing on your mind.

 As inconvenient as it may be, caring for your scrubs can extend their life and help prevent the spread of infectious diseases—both at home and within the hospital environment.
 By following these steps, you can keep your scrubs sanitized, cut down on stains, and keep them looking nice for longer.

 It’s tempting not to change out of your scrubs before you head home, and wearing your scrubs to work makes packing simpler.
 But wearing your scrubs to and from work gives them more time to attract stains and spread bacteria.
 It’s better to change at work and put your scrubs straight into the laundry bin when you get home.

 Your scrubs might have attracted some nasty contaminants during your shift, and you probably don’t want to wash them with the rest of your clothes for that reason alone.
 But there’s another good reason you’ll want to keep your scrubs separate: to keep your scrubs clean, you need to wash them for longer and at higher temperatures than your regular clothes.
 This adds wear to the cleaning process, and while it’s necessary for scrubs, your clothes can take a break.

 First, turn your scrubs inside out to prevent piling.
 Then wash your scrubs using cold water and regular detergent.
 This will help remove any stains from the fabric.
 Once you switch to hot water, some of the staining agents (particularly protein-based stains like blood) can bake into the fiber and be difficult to remove.